ashish0kumar/dotfiles/README.md

 <h1 align="center">🌿 dotfiles</h1>

-Welcome devs! 👋 Here you'll find all the configuration files that power my development environment, meticulously curated to provide an efficient, productive, and aesthetically pleasing setup.
+Welcome devs! 👋 Here you'll find all the configuration files that power my development environment on WSL2 (Linux), meticulously curated to provide an efficient, productive, and aesthetically pleasing setup.

+> [!NOTE]
+> All configurations related to Windows are maintained in this repository -> [windots](https://github.com/ashish0kumar/windots)

 <hr/>